dfgordon/tree-sitter-merlin6502/README.md

 Scope
 -----

-The parser is designed to recognize Merlin 8 and Merlin 16 assembly language for the 6502 family of processors, including the 6502, 65C02, and 65816.
-The parser will recognize the union of all the operations and pseudo-operations applicable in any of the cases.
-It is up to downstream toolchains to impose restrictions recognizing only a subset, if desired.
+The parser recognizes Merlin 8 and Merlin 16 assembly language for the 6502 family of processors, including the 6502, 65C02, and 65816.
+The parser has to be called line by line, unless one is certain there are no implicit macro calls that match an operation or pseudo-operation with trailing characters.
+If such a match is possible, the following must be carried out for each line:

-Merlin 32 appears to be a syntactic subset of Merlin 16, in which case this parser can also be used for Merlin 32, with suitable downstream tweaks (needs more study).
+* If the operator column matches a macro label *and* satisfies the below negative match conditions, then insert unicode `0x100` at the beginning of the line and re-parse it.
+    - This is due to Merlin's allowance for, and use of, arbitrary trailing characters in an operator.
+    - Note this implies downstream must respond to `XC` in order to evaluate which operations are valid.
+    - This also requires parsing any `USE` files that may be referenced.
+    - Negative match conditions:
+        - Macro does not exactly match any valid operation
+        - Macro does not exactly match any valid pseudo operation
+        - Macro does not begin with `DEND` or `POPD`

+There are some syntax errors that have to be detected downstream:

+* Unpaired `EOM`
+* Invalid context for local label
+* Operation or addressing mode invalid for the given target

+As of this writing, no attempt is made to support Merlin 16+ or Merlin 32 syntax.

 Emulation
 ---------

 The parser is supposed to produce a syntax tree consistent with the way legacy Merlin 8 or Merlin 16 would interpret a given source file.
-As of this writing, the following are behaviors of the parser that are not consistent with Merlin:
+As of this writing, the following are the only known inconsistencies:

-* Mnemonics must match exactly, otherwise the operation is a macro
 * Labels cannot have semicolons or square brackets, except when starting a variable
 * Delimited strings (dstrings) must always be terminated